Customer Preparation – Bedbugs

 There are many products and gimmicks out there that claim to either prevent or eradicate bedbugs.
 While these products may help ease your mind, you will not be able to obtain a complete eradication.

-We have had customers who have spent thousands of dollars on Drs, specialists, biopsies, gimmicks, cure all treatments have not been able to eradicate the issue.
+We have had customers who have spent thousands of dollars on doctors, specialists, biopsies, gimmicks and cure all treatments and have not been able to eradicate the issue.

 We use a chemical application to all affected areas; this may be done to one room or the entire house, just depending on the level of infestation.

 If more than one room is affected we would recommend that you treat the entire house.

 The areas treated will include:

 • Bed – slats, bed frame or ensemble

 Protecting Your Home: